-The physical DVI interface provided by the Telit's modules is based on the standard I2S Bus.
+The physical DVI interface provided by the modules of the Telit's GL family is based on the standard I2S Bus.
 An overview of the standard I2S Bus is described in chapter 6.1.
 Tab.
-1 summarizes the DVI signals and a short description for each one of them; refer to document [1] to have information on electrical characteristics and signals pin-out.
+1 summarizes the DVI signals and a short description for each one of them; refer to documents [1], [4], or [5] to have information on electrical characteristics and signals pin-out.